MS SQL Server Backup

 • In the Password field, specify the encryption password, then confirm it in the Confirm password field

-• If you want to use the default retention policy for the backup plan, select Use default options specified for the whole product option
+• If you want to use the default retention policy for the backup plan, select Use default retention options option

-• If you want to set the custom retention policy for the backup plan, select Specify custom retention policy for plan option
+• If you want to set the custom retention policy for the backup plan, select Specify custom retention policy for the backup plan option.
+You can configure different retention policy for the local backup in case of you use hybrid backup plan.

 • Select the Delete versions older than check box if you want to keep the restricted number of database backup versions in backup storage.
 In the fields below, specify the criteria for the deletion of old database versions

-• Always keep the last version.
-Select this check box if you want to keep the last database backup version in backup storage.
+• Keep number of versions for each file.
+Select this check box if you want to keep selected number of versions in backup storage.
 It is highly recommended to keep this check box selected for backup plans with sensitive data

 • If you plan to run the backup plan manually, select the No schedule option